bloodraven66/minimalist/about.md

 title: About
 permalink: /about/
 ---
 I code, read and write.
-Also spend a lot of unnecessary time staring at training plots.
+Also spend a lot of time staring at training plots.
 <br>
 Currently working as a research assistant at SPIRE Lab [IISc, Bangalore, India] in the intersecion of speech and deep learning.
 <br>